ere-health/front-end-ere.health/README.md

 ```sh
 docker run --rm --name backend -p 8080:8080 frontendere
 ```
-When You see the Ascii logo Quarkus, backend is configured
+When you see the Ascii logo, then the Quarkus backend is configured.
 ```sh
 __  ____  __  _____   ___  __ ____  ______
  --/ __ \/ / / / _ | / _ \/ //_/ / / / __/